ZEALAND

 Kronborg Slot

-Today, most people visit Helsingør to see Kronborg Slot [Kronborg Castle].
-It was originally built by Erik of Pomerania in 1420.
-He built a strong fortress controlling the Øresund to help enforce his taxation demands.
-The castle got its current name in 1585, when it was converted into a magnificent Renaissance castle by King Frederick II (reign: 1559-1588).
-In 1629, due to the momentary carelessness of two workers, much of the castle went up in flames.
-King Christian IV (reign: 1588-1648) made great efforts to restore the castle, and by 1639 its exterior was magnificent again, but the interior had never fully regained its former glory.
+The origins of Kronborg Slot [Kronborg Castle] date back to 1420 when Erik of Pomerania built a strong fortress controlling the Øresund to help enforce his taxation demands.
+In 1585, King Frederick II (reign: 1559-1588) transformed the castle into an impressive Renaissance palace, after which it acquired its present name.
+Unfortunately, in 1629, due to the momentary carelessness of two workers, much of the castle went up in flames.
+King Christian IV (reign: 1588-1648) made great efforts to restore the castle, and by 1639 its exterior had regained its magnificent appearance.
+However, the interior had never fully regained its former glory.
+Today, Kronborg Slot is included in the UNESCO World Heritage List.
+It was added to the list in 2000 for its cultural significance as a Renaissance castle that played a crucial role in European maritime history and literature.

 Among the castle’s many features are the Great Hall, which was once the longest hall in Northern Europe, the ‘Lille Sal’ [Small Room] with seven tapestries depicting various Danish kings and their achievements, and the Chapel.
 The castle’s dungeon guards the dream of the sleeping statue of a Viking chieftain, Holger Danske.
 According to legend, he will wake up if Denmark finds itself in peril.